yetanotherchris/awesome-mindhacking/README.md

 6. [12 rules for Life by Jordan Peterson](https://www.amazon.co.uk/12-Rules-Life-Antidote-Chaos-ebook/dp/B078C6C7QS) - he's infamous for his political views but is also a clinical pyschologist with this book of advice.
 7. [Self Authoring also by Jordan Peterson](https://www.selfauthoring.com/) - an accompanying website to the above.
 8. [Dr Phil on Joe Rogan](https://www.youtube.com/watch?v=65epASHLblo) - a good collection of tips from Dr Phil.
+9. [Tricks of the Mind](https://www.amazon.co.uk/Cognitive-Behavioural-Therapy-Evidence-based-goal-oriented/dp/1473607922/) - Derren Brown has a few chapters in his book that talk about the techniques he adopted for changing his thinking patterns.

+## Journaling

+1. [A year in Pixels (Android)](https://play.google.com/store/apps/details?id=ar.teovogel.yip&hl=en) - as the Mindhacking book repeats, writing down your thoughts or moods is a proven technique for making your happier.
+This app gets you to pick an face and colour that represents your day and plots them as pixels.